Booking Fees – First of a Three-part Series

 Tell Me More about These Disgusting Guest Service Fees!

-These fees serve to simply make a profit for HomeAway’s online booking websites, pay back shareholders and increase brand dominance and increase bookings, so increasing the cycle of profitability and growth.
+These fees serve to simply make a profit for an online booking site, pay back shareholders, and increase brand dominance for increase bookings.
+Their ultimate goal – to increase the cycle of profitability and growth.

 What They Want You to Believe

 The blurb you’ll see if you are clever enough to click on the mysterious question mark will “assure you” these added fees are to help make your booking safe and secure.

 Check out the pop-up boxes below.
 As you can see – if you book our home or any other properties through their sites, you’ll be charged an additional fee.

 Airbnb’s added service fees for a booking in October is over $500!

 Also note that we have increased our rates for Airbnb to accommodate Airbnb’s recent risky new refund policy.

 Note that VRBO’s overall pricing is less than Airbnb’s but VRBO still adds $331 to your total costs.

 Sure they promise added customer support.
 But what does that really mean?
 Will you actually call these companies if you have a problem with access to Abalone Bay or any other holiday home?